arangodb/arangodb/Documentation/RefManual/Replication.md

   If the event contains the `oldRev` attribute, then the operation was carried out as an update of an existing document.
-The `oldRev` attribute contains the revision id of the replaced document.
+The `oldRev` attribute contains the revision id of the updated/replaced document. `data` will contain the full document and not just the updated/replaced parts.

   If the `oldRev` attribute is not present, the operation was carried out as an insert.
+  Note that some API methods cannot distinguish between inserts and updates, and will return any operation as an insert.
+Replication clients should therefore first check for document existance and then either carry out an insert or an update.

   The `data` attribute contains the actual document, with the usual `_key` and `_rev` attributes plus all user-defined data.